 Energy plays a critical role in building a sustainable campus, posing unique challenges and opportunities given increased demand from growing research universities.
 Stanford has a strong foundation for success, rooted in a decades-long commitment to energy conservation and efficiency and the advantages of a temperate climate and strong state energy codes.
 The university has also made significant strides in incorporating renewables into its portfolio through the Stanford Energy System Innovations project.

-Driving down the university’s greenhouse gas emissions is a priority, and meeting reduction goals require a significant drop in energy use campus-wide.
-To make that happen, Stanford employs a full range of strategies, from stringent energy-performance standards for new buildings and retrofits of existing buildings to programs encouraging everyone who lives, studies and works on campus to save energy.
+Driving down greenhouse gas emissions is a key priority in meeting the university’s goals, and requires a significant drop in energy use campus-wide.
+To do this, Stanford employs a full range of strategies, from stringent energy-performance standards for new buildings and retrofits of existing buildings, to behavior programs encouraging energy conservation.

 As of 2017, Stanford has reduced energy intensity on campus 25% from a 2000 baseline, and systems retrofits to the most energy-intensive buildings on campus have saved more than $4 million a year.
 Learn about ongoing conservation initiatives.

 - The Whole Building Energy Retrofit Program (WBERP) invested in major energy retrofits at the Mechanical Engineering Research Lab (MERL) and Varian (Russel H) Physics Lab, which together will save over $350,000 per year.
 The retrofits included installing the latest in high-efficiency lab control systems, including using occupancy sensors in labs to minimize use of lighting and fans during unoccupied periods.